 Storytelling doesn’t have to be a ‘grand thing’.
 There are many ways to implement it.
 Draw inspiration from your own experiences and write stories that fit the message of your post well.
 Using interviews is also a good way of telling a story.
 You’ll get a personal story through an interview.
 And if you would like to make your blog a little more personal or more fun, try to use anecdotes.
 Little stories.
 Things that happened to you.
 These little anecdotes, examples, personal experiences will just add that personal touch to your blog that makes it so much more enjoyable to read.

+If you are feeling a bit more adventurous and want to use storytelling to create something complete different, you can also create a digital story in WordPress.
+It’s easier than you think!
 In the next post in this series about storytelling, I’ll give tips on how to use storytelling on an eCommerce website.

 Read more: Blogging: the Ultimate guide »